devops-education/Challenges-in-DevOps-Education/README.md

 ```

 - [C1] DevOps still received minor attention in higher education.
-- [C2] The time available to teach CD and CI is devoted to other concepts
+- [C2] The time available to teach CD and CI is devoted to other concepts.
 - [C3] Devops mindset should be considered to fine tune curricula.
 - [C4] Teaching DevOps is multidisciplinary and therefore crosscutting the traditional course boundaries.
 - [C5] The little time available to teaching complexities of CD and CI.